cybersnacker/cybersnacker.github.io/content/community.md

 ### LEADERSHIP
 - I produced content for the *[NextExec Podcast Season 3](https://nextexec.buzzsprout.com/)* in the role of *co-lead* of Executive Women's Forum's podcast team. *I also hosted several accomplished leaders in Season 2 and Season 3*

+### VOLUNTEERING
+- I produced media content for BSidesNYC 2023 that was coming back from a hiatus since 2018